akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Microsoft-365/Mail-Flow_Gmail-Issue/Readme.md

 Email Delivered Successfully
 ```

-This confirmed the mailbox itself was functioning correctly.
+This confirmed that the mailbox was working correctly and the issue was specific to external emails.

 ---

 # Step 2 — Perform Message Trace

+Next, I checked how the email was being processed in Exchange Online.

 Navigated to: